About me

 I refused to believe this was it and started looking for an alternative.
 That turned out to be Ayurveda.

-Not immediately, because Ayurveda does not have quick fixes, but after a few months I slowly began to notice a change in my body.
+I started seeing an Ayurvedic therapist, and it completely changed my life.
+Not immediately, because Ayurveda doesn't offer quick fixes, but after a few months, I slowly began to notice a change in my body.

 I discovered that I had a lot of vata (the elements of air and ether) in my constitution, which explained why I hate the cold, but also why it is extra important for me to build routines into my days.